martinberlin/cale-idf/README.md

 ![CALE Logo](/config-examples/assets/cale-idf.svg)

-cale-IDF is the firmware of our Web-Service [CALE.es](https://cale.es) and also the repository where the development of CalEPD epaper component takes place.
+Cale-idf is the official ESP-IDF firmware of our Web-Service [CALE.es](https://cale.es) and also the repository where the development of CalEPD epaper component takes place.
 The main class extends Adafruit GFX so this library has full geometric functions and also fonts including German/Spanish/French special characters support.
 Please check the [Wiki](https://github.com/martinberlin/cale-idf/wiki) for latest news and to see what displays are supported.
-This will grow slowly and I think the Wiki is the perfect place to make updates that are not branch dependant.
+This will grow slowly and the Wiki is the perfect place to make updates that are not branch dependant.

-CALE does only 3 things at the moment and is very easy to set up:
+**CALE does only 3 things at the moment and is very easy to set up:**

 1. It connects to cale.es and downloads a Screen bitmap.
 2. In "Streaming mode" it pushes the pixels to Adafruit GFX buffer and at the end renders it in your Epaper.